 Chiropractic has always been based around a neuro-musculo-skeletal model and the neurological perspective takes this to another level.
-That movement and exercise is healthy for the body in numerous ways is common knowledge.
+Movement and exercise is healthy for the body in numerous ways.

-Taking the example of a fractured ankle in plaster; obviously it restricts the ankle while the bone repairs, and our general mobility, but we also need to consider the effects on the nervous system right up to the brain due to the loss of nerve input.
+Taking the example of a fractured ankle in plaster.
+Obviously it restricts the ankle while the bone repairs plus our general mobility, but we also need to consider the effects on the nervous system right up to the brain, due to the loss of nerve input.

 Equally we can look at it the other way around and consider whether an ankle that sprained too easily might be due to misfortune, weak muscles or maybe lack of an appropriately working nervous system.
-Either way, chiropractic and neurological perspective with rehabilitation can help.
+Either way, chiropractic with neurological perspective and rehabilitation can help.

 I perform a detailed history and examination in order to assess the function of your muscles, tendons, joints, circulation, nervous system and their integration as part of your overall health.

 Professionalism with an approachable and understanding attitude is assured.”